srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

 ### Loop through all cells

-While the output vector above defines our *target* our *desired output* we now calculate the network's actual output, which will become its *prediction*, in order to compare the two.
+While the output vector above defines our *target* or *desired output* we now calculate the network's *actual* output and compare the two.

 Each of the 10 cells in our neural network layer represents one of the digits 0-9.
 So the output of cell 1 represents, figuratively speaking, the probability that the image that is processed, contains a 1.
 And the output of cell 2 gives the probability that this image is actually a 2.
 So what we need to do is to calculate all 10 outputs and check which cell's output is the highest.

-So we'll loop through all 10 cells and train them on this particular image:
+So we'll loop through all 10 cells and train them on the current image:

 ```c
 	// Layer l